skrey/yellow-extensions/webinterface/README.md

 The first option is to create a user account in a web browser.
 Click the edit link on a page.
 You can create a user account and change your password.
 The webmaster needs to approve new user accounts.
 The webmaster's email is defined in file `system/config/config.ini`, for example `Email: email@example.com`.

 The second option is to create a user account at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/commandline).
 Open a terminal window.
-Go to your Yellow installation, where the `yellow.php` is.
+Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php user` followed by email and password.
 You can add optional name and language.
 All user accounts are stored in file `system/config/user.ini`.
 See example below.

 ## Example